+Addressing BYOD security risks, hardware attacks often capitalize on the negligence of employees during the connection process.
 One of the vulnerabilities that hardware attack exploits is the carelessness of employees when connecting.
-This is whether they are connecting a peripheral to their endpoint, or their endpoint to a network.
+This applies whether they are attaching a peripheral to their endpoint or linking their endpoint to a network.
 Enhancing employee awareness of such attacks will, hopefully, make them more cautious when connecting.
-This, however, is not a full proof solution as attackers use extremely deceitful social engineering techniques that even some of the most highly trained professionals fail to recognize.
+This, however, is not a full proof solution.
+As attackers use extremely deceitful social engineering techniques that even some of the most highly trained professionals fail to recognize (Internal Threats).

-Sepio’s Hardware Access Control solution (HAC-1) provides the perfect solution to the security problems associated with BYODs.
-Using its unique in-depth probing capabilities, Sepio’s HAC-1 solution provides detailed Hardware level visibility and verification for IoT/OT/IT devices across the network and peripheral infrastructure, whether the device is managed, unmanaged or hidden.
-By covering unmanaged devices, HAC-1 enables the enforcement of Zero Trust (ZT) on BYODs when applicable.
+In the context of BYOD security risks, Sepio’s platform (HAC-1) provides the perfect solution to the security problems associated with BYODs.
+Using its unique in-depth probing capabilities, Sepio’s solution provides detailed Hardware level visibility and verification for IoT/OT/IT devices across the network and peripheral infrastructure, whether the device is managed, unmanaged or hidden.
+By covering unmanaged devices, Sepio enables the enforcement of Zero Trust on BYODs when applicable.